skypilot-org/skypilot/docs/source/reservations/reservations.rst

 Like AWS, you can specify two fields in ``~/.sky/config.yaml``:

 * ``gcp.prioritize_reservations``: whether to prioritize launching clusters from reservations in any region/zone over on-demand/spot clusters.
 This is useful to fully utilize your `automatically consumed reservations <https://cloud.google.com/compute/docs/instances/reservations-consume#consuming_instances_from_any_matching_reservation>`__.
-* ``gcp.specific_reservations``: a list of reservation ids that can be used by SkyPilot.
+* ``gcp.specific_reservations``: a list of reservation IDs that can be used by SkyPilot.
 This is useful if you have multiple `specific reservations <https://cloud.google.com/compute/docs/instances/reservations-consume#consuming_instances_from_a_specific_reservation>`__ for different instance types in multiple regions/zones.

+Example:

 .. code-block:: yaml